A Personal Story of Interest to Business Men and Accountants

 The demand for Monroe machines grew so rapidly that our early expectations were far exceeded.
 We quickly realized the necessity of extending our production facilities as the demand for our product gave assurance of the permanency of our enterprise.

 We purchased a factory in Orange, New Jersey.
-Orange offered the ideal location for the manufacture of a precision instrument, as it had been known for years as a center for quality in manufacture.
+Orange offered the ideal location for the manufacture of a precision instrument, as it had been known for years as a center for quality in manufacturing.

 The ability of our machine to fill the needs of business in handling enormous volumes of figure-work popularized our name and service very rapidly.
 Our field became as universal as the field of figures.